How to Use Aerius Alpha

 What it does: Each new order's size = previous order × this multiplier.
 Set to 1 to keep every order the same size, >1 makes orders grow over time.

-Why on the Down side: Bigger orders at lower prices drop your average cost faster, so you recover profit sooner when price bounces back (a martingale-style approach).
+Why on the Down side: Bigger orders at lower prices drop your average cost faster, so you recover profit sooner when price bounces back.

 Tip: On the Up side, usually leave at 1.0×.
 Scaling up on rising prices is riskier since you're buying higher and higher.